koji/blog/src/content/blog/2025-12-06-How-to-Check-for-the-Shai-Hulud-Compromise/index.md

 > `Sha1-Hulud: The Second Coming`

 If you see a repository with this description or name, your account access has likely been compromised.

+Also you will need to check your [GitHub Security log](https://github.com/settings/security-log).

 ## 2\.
 Inspect GitHub Workflows